obriencj/obriencj.github.io/source/_posts/2014-04-03-javatools-to-setuptools.md

 [unittest]: https://docs.python.org/2/library/unittest.html

-I started writing Javatools before I'd developed the habit of writing tests in (close-to) parallel.
+I started writing Javatools before I'd developed the habit of writing tests in parallel.
 Mind you, I "tested" the project frequently, running it against all manner of samples from out in the wild.
-I kept a script in git whose sole job was to compare two versions of JBoss AS against one-another-- that was my test case!
+I kept a script in git whose sole job was to compare two versions of JBoss AS against one-another-- that was my test case.

 Approaching actual test writing for this project seemed daunting at first-- it meant I'd need to create data to test against, and that meant writing Java code so that I could disassemble it again later and check that what my tooling reports is indeed what ought to be there.
-But that's exactly what I've been doing this week.
-Creating sample classes that I could tear apart.
-I've found one bug in javatools so far with this.
+But that's exactly what I've been doing this week in the coffee shop-- creating sample classes that I could tear apart.
+I've found one bug in javatools so far with this, so I even have something to show for it.

 ## Setuptools

-In order to more easily manage my unittests, I've migrated setup.py from the in-build [distutils] module to [setuptools].
+In order to more easily manage my unittests, I've migrated setup.py from the in-built [distutils] module to [setuptools].
 Setuptools has a few quirks, and I've had to make adjustments to accommodate those.
 For instance, renaming the `src` directory to `javatools`.
 In theory I will be able to simplify setup.py by moving the `pylint` command out